 - Engagement rate

-However, at the moment of writing this blog post, Path Analysis supports only three metrics:
+However, at the moment of writing this blog post, Path Exploration supports only three metrics:

 - Active users